pksol/mock_autogen/README.md

 # mock autogen
-A tool to auto generate the basic mocks and asserts for faster unit testing
+A tool to auto generate the basic mocks and asserts for faster unit testing.

+See `tests` for usage examples.